Call to Artists

 Artists are responsible for shipping or delivery of their work and, should the work not be sold, for return shipping or pick-up.
 Details for shipping and delivery will be included with the contract.

-Marilyn Davis or Sandra Kennedy, Co-Chairs of the Special Exhibit
+Sandy Silver, Curator, or Sandra Kennedy or Marilyn Davis, Co-Chairs of the Special Exhibit

 Phone: 503.636.1060 Email: Street address: Lakewood Center for the Arts, 368 S. State Street, Lake Oswego, OR 97034